Royal Arch FAQs

 The members are called Companion rather than Brother.
 The word Companion comes from the Latin, meaning one with whom you share bread.
 This term implies an even stronger bond of brotherhood and is highly prized by the members.

 Convocation is the term Royal Arch Chapters use for their meetings.
 It has a similar meaning.

-Three times per year is usual, one of the convocations is the Installation convocation and the other two are for Exaltation (the Royal Arch word for Initiation).
+Four times per year is usual, one of the convocations is the Installation convocation and the other three are for Exaltations (the Royal Arch word for Initiation).

 Yes.
 It can either be new or used and is available for purchase from the online shop, other retailers or from the Provincial Office.
 You will need a Royal Arch Companion’s apron, sash and breast jewel.